william-pfalzgraff/kac-zwanzig/README.md

 [![PyPI](https://img.shields.io/pypi/v/kac-zwanzig)](https://pypi.org/project/kac-zwanzig/)
 [![License: MIT](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

-An exactly solvable Kac–Zwanzig bath: memory kernels, correlation functions and trajectories in closed form, plus sampled correlation functions with the statistical noise of a real simulation.
+An exactly solvable Kac–Zwanzig bath, with analytical expressions for the memory kernel, correlation function, and for individual dynamical trajectories sampled from the canonical distribution.

-The Kac–Zwanzig model is a single particle attached by springs to a collection of harmonic oscillators, the "bath".
-It is a simple model of a solute jostled by a
-liquid: the oscillators take energy from the particle and hand it back later, and that delayed response is the memory effect that shapes the particle's velocity autocorrelation function (VACF) in molecular dynamics (MD) simulations of liquids.
+The Kac–Zwanzig model is a single particle attached by springs to a collection of harmonic oscillators; these oscillators are often called the "bath".
+It is a simple model of a solute in a solvent - the forces imparted on the particle by the oscillators represent the forces that would be experiencd by a solute.
+The velocity autocorrelation function (VACF) is qualitatively similar to those produced by moleculr dynamics (MD) simulations of solutes in liquids.

 Because every force in the model is linear, it can be solved exactly.
 The particle's correlation functions, the memory kernel of its generalized Langevin equation (GLE), and even individual trajectories are all available in closed form, up to one matrix diagonalization.

-`kac_zwanzig` generates, for a bath you choose:
+`kac_zwanzig` generates:

-- the spectral density and its discretization into oscillators,
+- the spectral density of the bath and its discretization into oscillators,
 - the exact memory kernel of the finite bath and its continuum limit,
 - the exact VACF `C(t)` and its time derivative,
 - exact trajectories of the particle: velocity, acceleration, position and the GLE's random force,
-- sampled VACFs from `n` independent trajectories, with the noise a simulation would have, standard errors and a bootstrap,
+- sampled VACFs from `n` independent trajectories, with the noise a simulation would have, including standard errors and bootstrapped confidence intervals.
-- a bundle of `C`, `dC/dt` and the exact kernel to feed to any kernel-extraction method.

 It depends only on numpy and contains no solver.

 ## Theory